anishk123/ecs_s3_scraper/step2/README.md

 # Step 2

+## Objective
+Expand on the example to allow users to pass a keyword as an argument, and save the resulting HTML file to the local machine

 ## Setup and run instructions
 * ```$ npm install```
 * ```$ node index.js "code & coffee vancouver"```